kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

       - Up to 1000 records/second for writes; up to maximum total data write rate of 1MB/second(including partition keys)
     - 24 Hours to 7 days retention of data
     - Consumers of Kinesis Streams are EC2 instances
+    - Use for custom processing of large streaming data
   - **Kinesis Firehose:**
     - No need to do manual configuration of shards.
 More automated than Kinesis Streams
     - No automatic data retention
     - Does not have Shards
     - Automatic analytics using Lambda can be done
+    - Firehose data can go to only S3 or to RedShift or to ElasticSearch
+    - Use for simply ingesting data to S3/RedShift/ElasticSearch (Delivery Stream)
+    - Use for large amounts of non-streaming data
   - **Kinesis Analytics:**
     - Run SQL-type queries on data within Kinesis Streams or Kinesis Firehose for analytical purposes

 ## CloudFormation
-- AWS infra-provisioner using human-readable (JSON) format and drag-and-drop GUI
+- AWS infra-provisioner using human-readable (JSON/YAML) format and drag-and-drop GUI

 ## Elastic Container Service
 - ECS is a AWS service to run, stop and manage Docker containers on a cluser of EC2 instances